GEOS270/FinalProject/index.md

 ## Project Rubric

+Projects will be marked relative to on another following this rubric.
+The 7-day grace period applies to projects & proposals like it does the module assignments.

+* But be mindful late submissions waive their right to prompt feedback.
+* Also be keep in mind, a late project will be marked more harshly relative to on time submissions to account for the extra time spent working on it.

 |       Category        |                                                                                                                                                 Details                                                                                                                                                  |Points |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|
 |**Analysis**           |Considers the project holistically (GIS Analysis + Interpretation)<br>Was the data projected correctly, were appropriate steps taken, are there missing steps, logical flaws, obvious errors?<br>How thorough & rigourous was the analysis<br>Needs to be more than just a re-hash of a lab assignment<br>|**70** |